-Jacksonville State University does not discriminate on the basis of sex in the educational programs or activities which it operates.
-Jacksonville State University is required by Title IX of the Education Amendments (PL92-318) of 1972 and Department of Education regulations to implement Title IX, Prohibition of Sex Discrimination in Educational Programs and Activities Receiving Federal Financial Assistance, not to discriminate in such a manner.
-This requirement not to discriminate in educational programs and activities extends to employment by the university and to admission thereto.
-Inquiries concerning the application of Title IX and the implementing regulations may be referred to the Chief Diversity Officer/Title IX Coordinator, Jacksonville State University, 102 Angle Hall, or Director, United States Office for Civil Rights.
+Jacksonville State University does not discriminate on the basis of sex in the educational programs or activities that it operates.
+JSU is required, by Title IX of the Education Amendments of 1972 and Department of Education regulations to implement Title IX, not to discriminate in such a manner.
+This requirement to not discriminate in educational programs and activities extends to employment by the university and to admission thereto.
+Questions regarding Title IX and the implementing regulations may be referred to JSU's Title IX Coordinator and/or the Department of Education, whose information is provided below.